gonzalo123/github.kb/README.md

-# GitHub KB
+# What if you could ask questions to any GitHub repository?
+Building a repository-aware AI agent with Python, Strands Agents, and Bedrock

+What if you could ask questions to any GitHub repository?
+Building a repository-aware AI agent with Python, Strands Agents, and Bedrock

-Reading an unfamiliar GitHub repository is one of those tasks that always looks easy until the project is big enough.
-Before changing a single line of code, we usually need to answer a few basic questions first: is this a REST API, where are the entrypoints, how is the application wired, and are there obvious risks in the codebase?
-Doing that manually is slow, repetitive, and not especially fun.
+Sometimes we land on an unfamiliar GitHub repository and the first problem is not writing code.
+The real problem is understanding the project fast enough.
+Is this a REST API?
+Where are the entrypoints?
+How is the application wired?
+Are there obvious risks in the codebase?
+If the repository is big enough, answering those questions manually is slow and boring.

 That is exactly what this PoC does.